General Laws Governing Irregularities

 initiative.

-- B. Cancellation of Payment or Waiver of Penalty
+- B. Cancelation of Enforcement or Waiver of

 made by the players without his instructions.